SEE PENNEY TRAIL EXHIBITS AT BOTH SITES

 Panel themes are: World of Art (Castellani Art Museum and Burchfield-Penney Art Center); World of Craft Art (Roycroft Campus); World of Objects (Niagara History Center/Erie Canal Discovery Center and Buffalo History Museum); World of Travel (Buffalo Museum of Science); and World of Fairs (Theodore Roosevelt Inaugural Site).

 The panels also tell the story of Penney (1923-2010), a lifetime collector of art, artifacts and much more.
 In mid-life, the Buffalo native transitioned from a law career to the avocations of collecting, travel and research.
 His vast collection grew to include more than 100 themes.

 The History Center greatly appreciates the help of grant consultant Eve Berry on this project.

-Also beginning July 5, the Niagara History Center will open the related exhibit The Advertisements of the Penney Trail, featuring examples from its own Penney collection, at its 215 Niagara St. site.
+The Niagara History Center is now showing the related exhibit The Advertisements of the Penney Trail, featuring examples from its own Penney collection, at its 215 Niagara St. site.
 This exhibit is an eclectic mix of early 20th century advertising for diverse Lockport and Niagara County businesses.
 These ads are seen on a wide variety of objects, including plates, masks, bags, rulers and many other articles.
 This exhibit may be seen through December.